hideyosh1/replmower/README.md

 also i might even rewrite the renderer or at least move the renderer to a separate .hpp

 ## stuff i might do
-first of all i'l probably introduce pads so scaling isn't an issue anymore; also i might add whitespace inbetween tiles though that would make the cmd window requirement a little tougher though the standard windows command prompt is pretty big like 120x40 i think? replit's cmd prompt is a lot smaller.
+first of all i'l probably introduce pads so scaling isn't an issue anymore; second if i do introduce pads there will have to be a minimap so players can see what the big picture looks like. that's gonna be annoying, but a lot of the logic remains the same.